 I am a participating provider with HMSA, UHA and HMAA.
 However, all insurance plans are not the same and I would recommend that you contact your insurance provider to discuss your benefits and to determine if there will be a co-pay, deductible or maximum amount of sessions that they will cover.

-My office fee is $160 for intake sessions and $150 for continuing sessions.
+My office fee is $120 per session.
 I have some hours where I will provide fees based on a sliding scale for those with financial need.
 You can call me to discuss this option.